 The beginning of a new year is a chance for a fresh start, a clean slate, and a good time for setting goals or reevaluating them.
 Oftentimes New Year’s resolutions include health-related goals, such as eating more wholesome foods, creating a menu and prepping meals in advance, exercising more, drinking more water, etc.

-We’ve partnered with Tyson Foods to create a delicious, easy and Better For You recipe for Chicken Fajita Meal Prep Bowls.
+We’ve created a delicious, easy and Better For You recipe for Chicken Fajita Meal Prep Bowls.
 These meal prep bowls are great for a post-work out meal, to take to work for lunch or dinner, or just have on hand for a quick meal whenever needed.
 When meals are prepped and ready to go, it’s easier to stay on track, eat better, and resist the temptation to order takeout.

 Chicken Fajita Meal Prep Bowls Help Save Time